AI & ChatGPT searches , social queriess for CODING CONVENTIONS

 • Characters per line

-• Max number of monospaced characters allowed on a line
+• Number of monospaced characters

 ISBN 978-0-596-55502-3.
 PSR-2: Coding Style Guide The Ruby Style Guide OCaml Programming Guidelines GCC Coding Conventions "The Black code style - Black (stable)